Small motorcycle - A1

 A category A1 vehicle is defined as a motorcycle without a sidecar, with a cylinder capacity of at least 115 cc but not exceeding 125 cc, that is capable of a speed of at least 90 km/h.
 It has an engine power not exceeding 11kW and a power/weight ratio not exceeding 0.1kW/kg.
 If the motorcycle is powered by an electric motor, the power to weight ratio of the vehicle shall be at least 0.08 kW/kg.

-This is an overview of the steps you must take to become a qualified driver in your chosen license category.
-For more detail on these steps and a personalised guide to becoming a safe, fully qualified driver visit our MyRoadSafety.ie portal.
+Below is an overview of the steps you must take to become a qualified driver in your chosen license category.

 To learn to drive a category A1 (small motorcycle) vehicle in Ireland, you must first prove your identity and your entitlement to a driving licence or learner permit.
 You should ensure that you have all the necessary personal protective equipment (PPE) and display L-plates in good condition on the front and back of a yellow fluorescent tabard worn over your outer clothing.
 You should also ensure that your motorcycle is safe, roadworthy, insured and taxed, and has a valid Vehicle Registration Certificate.